-Plyometrics are high intensity, explosive exercises such as jumping, bounding and hopping drills.
+Plyometrics are high-intensity, explosive exercises, such as jumping, bounding and hopping drills.
 Jumping onto a box or step is one of the most popular.
-These activities can help improve a runner's overall strength, speed, range of motion, push-offs and stride length, but they are best suited for highly conditioned athletes—not beginners.
+These activities can help improve a runner's overall strength, speed, range of motion, push-offs and stride length, but they are best suited for highly conditioned athletes, not beginners.
 Using proper form is essential when performing explosive drills.
 Because of their high impact, landing improperly can lead to a greater incidence of injury.
 If you are not familiar with plyometrics, you may want to work with a certified personal trainer for a few sessions until you have mastered the techniques.

 Many runners are surprised to hear that walking is actually a great cross-training activity.
 Unlike running, it's low-impact, but it targets many of the same muscles and connective tissues.
 And because walking can be done almost anywhere at any time, doing a vigorous walk the day after an intense run is a great way to recover.
 If you choose to use walking as a cross-training activity on your non-running days, walk at a brisk enough pace to get the cardio-respiratory benefits.
-Remember to use good form and pump your arms to burn more calories and pick up the pace.
+Remember to use good form, pump your arms to burn more calories and pick up the pace.

 Deep Water Running

 Deep water running, also known as pool running, is exactly as the name implies: running in deep water.
 This is achieved by slipping on a flotation device, such as an AquaJogger, so that your legs are suspended off the bottom of the pool.
 This activity most mimics running on land without the impact on the joints.
-It makes a great cross-training activity for injured runners, but many healthy runners may find it quite boring.
-One of the disadvantages to pool running is the need to have access to an indoor pool during the colder months and/or a pool deep enough to perform this workout.
+It makes a great cross-training activity for injured runners, but many healthy runners may find it tedious.
+One of the disadvantages of pool running is the need to have access to an indoor pool during the colder months and/or a pool deep enough to perform this workout.